mihaigalos/Drivers/AVR/SoftwareUart_v2/README.md

 ### Results

-Successful transmission on AtTiny85 at 38400@8N1.
+Successful transmission (write) on AtTiny85 at 38400@8N1.
 Clock reduced using div64.

 ![alt text](screenshots/38400_tx_high_accuracy_nops_enabled.png "Demo Transmit and Receive")

-Reception is currently only working for individual characters, as it is not fast enough for multi-character communication.
+Reception (read) is currently only working for individual characters, as it is not fast enough for multi-character communication.